 Brussels=beer, so it’s an obvious choice to write about brewers and a taproom.
 To be honest, it took me a while to find out about the existence of an actual Brussels Beer Project taproom.
 I kept seeing their awesome beers in bars and grocery stores, ordering my fair share of Grosse Bertha, one of their best-sellers.
 I eventually realised that they had an actual venue located in St-Catherine (of course, as that’s where anything trendy in Brussels is).

-What’s cool about the Brussels Beer Project is that their beers resemble the abbey/intense traditional Belgium beers, but with a modern twist and are somewhat lighter – still no less delicious though, even as they’re doing away with the old tradition of monks in abbeys, since their beers are brewed right there on the premises and makes for an excellent postcard photo from BXL.
+What’s cool about the Brussels Beer Project is that their beers resemble the abbey dense traditional Belgium beers, but with a modern twist and are somewhat lighter – still no less delicious though.
+Their beers are brewed right there on the premises and makes for an excellent postcard photo from BXL.